 However, some brands of hernia mesh, such as Atrium’s C-Qur, seem to have a higher chance of infection.
 If you experience any discomfort after a hernia repair surgery, call your doctor.
 If your mesh caused the complication, you could be entitled to compensation.

 Hernia mesh lawsuits are a form of product liability.
-This means that the statute of limitations comes from something known as the “discoverability rule.”
-The term means when you learned, or should have learned that your symptoms stemmed from hernia mesh.
+This means that the statute of limitations involves something known as the “discoverability rule.”
+The term means when you learned or should have learned that your symptoms stemmed from hernia mesh.
 After you learn that the mesh caused your injury, you have a limited amount of time to file a claim.

 The laws concerning discoverability vary depending on your state.
 Because of this, you should be in touch with an attorney as soon as you think you might have a claim.
 It’s not too late to get the compensation you deserve.

 You shouldn’t have to accept years of pain and discomfort due to defective hernia mesh.
-In 2017, thousands of other injured patients are suing Johnson & Johnson, Atrium Medical Corporation, and other manufacturers for compensation related to their injuries.
+Since 2017, thousands of other injured patients have sued Johnson & Johnson, Atrium Medical Corporation, and other manufacturers for compensation related to their injuries.

-Call (833) 690-4940 to discuss your hernia mesh case.
+Call (866) 778-5500 to discuss your hernia mesh case.
 Once we know the details of your case, we can make sure to connect you with an experienced hernia mesh attorney who cares.
-We are here to help.
+The consultation is always free, and we are here to help.

 A hernia is a medical condition in which an organ or a piece of fatty tissue protrudes through the wall of muscle or connective tissue that normally keeps it contained.
 This causes discomfort and often painful pressure.
 While hernias can develop throughout the body, they most commonly occur in the groin or abdominal area.

-In the past, surgeons uses cleaned and disinfected animal tissue.
+In the past, surgeons use cleaned and disinfected animal tissue.
 This organic material came from the stomachs or intestines of cows, pigs, or other animals.

 However, modern surgical mesh is mostly made of synthetic materials.
 This allows them to be sterile and less likely to get rejected by your body.
 The fibers that make up the material vary depending on the manufacturer.